 4. Resisting arrest - Being uncooperative during an arrest will only hurt your case and can lead to injury.

-items without a court order or your attorney's permission.
+these items without a court order or your attorney's permission.

 6. Taking a polygraph or lie-detector test - Polygraphs are inadmissible in court because they are unreliable.
 I only